Sling (weapon): Today

 Traditional slinging is still practiced as it always has been in the Balearic Islands, and competitions and leagues are common.
 In the rest of the world, the sling is primarily a hobby weapon, and a growing number of people make and practice with them.
 In recent years 'slingfests' have been held in Wyoming, USA, in September 2007 and in Staffordshire, England, in June 2008.

 According to Guinness World Records, the current record for the greatest distance achieved in hurling an object from a sling is 477.10 m, using a 127 cm long sling and a 62 g dart, set by David Engvall at Baldwin Lake, California, on September 13, 1992.

 The principles of the sling may find use on a larger scale in the future; proposals exist for tether propulsion of spacecraft, which functionally is an oversized sling to propel a spaceship.

 The sling is used today as a weapon primarily by protestors, to launch either stones or incendiary devices, such as Molotov cocktails.
 Classic woolen slings are still in use in the Middle East by Arab nomads and Bedouins to ward off jackals and hyenas.
 International Brigades used slings to throw grenades during the Spanish Civil War.
 Similarly, the Finns made use of sling-launched Molotov cocktails in the Winter War against Soviet tanks.
 Slings were used during the various Palestinian riots against modern army personnel and riot police.
 They were also used in the 2008 disturbances in Kenya.

+Andalusian Vaquero (1825).
+A Spanish, Andalusian, vaquero or herdsman, with a “garrocha” or lance and a “honda” or sling to herd cattle.

 A Tibetan girl guarding a herd of goats slings a small rock.